 From Cox's Bazar to Miami, Florida our dedicated staff works day and night to ensure access to the highest attainable standard of care.

 Johanna has extensive experience activist in International Humanitarian Aid.
-She holds a Licentiate in International Relations from the Complutense University in Madrid and completed her postgraduate studies in Psychology at the Kathoelishe Universitaet Eichstaett Ingolstadt, Germany.
+She holds a double Licentiate in International Relations and Psychology and completed her Postgraduate studies in Neuroscience at the following Universities: Complutense University in Madrid, International University of Valencia, Spain, and the Kathoelishe Universitaet Eichstaett Ingolstadt, Germany.
 Prior to joining HOPE Foundation, Johanna worked in different countries including Germany, Argentina, Mozambique and Spain.
-Today, she splits her time between the United States and Bangladesh as the frontline manager of HOPE Foundation working closely with the Founder and President, Dr. Iftikher Mahmood.
+Today, she splits her time between the United States and Bangladesh as the frontline Manager of HOPE Foundation working closely with the Founder and President, Dr. Iftikher Mahmood.
 Together Johanna and Dr. Mahmood develop HOPE Foundation programs.
 Johanna speaks German, Spanish, English and Portuguese fluently.
 She is most passionate about women's rights and universal access to mental healthcare for those who have suffered from gender-based violence and/or human rights violations.

 Jessica Love is as an experienced writer and communications strategist who has managed media relations, community and stakeholder outreach for nonprofit, corporate and government organizations.
 Prior to joining HOPE Foundation, she spent several years leading communications efforts for Fistula Foundation, a nonprofit focused on treating women suffering from the devastating childbirth injury, obstetric fistula.
 She has held previous roles at public relations firms, including Spitfire Strategies, a Washington, D.C.-based communications firm that works exclusively for nonprofit and foundation clients.
 She has also held roles at Widmeyer Communications and Venture Communications, focusing primarily on PreK-12 education and on veterans’ issues, respectively.
 Jessica worked on a national presidential election campaign as field organizer and scheduler and began her communications career at the national agricultural land conservation nonprofit American Farmland Trust.
 She holds a bachelor’s degree in Communication from The George Washington University in Washington, D.C.